JanvandenBrand/example-R-project/README.md

 3. **DO NO STORE SECRETS IN YOUR VERSION CONTROL** Either use:
 a.
 An .Renviron file and `Sys.getenv()` as [described by Rstudio](https://support.rstudio.com/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf).
 b.
 Use A Key Vault as [described here](https://cran.r-project.org/web/packages/AzureKeyVault/vignettes/intro.html)

+and some more stuff to be added later